-Swollen Tongue - A Painful and Possibly Dangerous Health Disorder
+Swollen Tongue: A Painful and Possibly Dangerous Health Problem

 A swollen tongue is often a painful or an uncomfortable condition.
 The swelling may be a minor problem.
 On the other hand, it may be dangerous.
 A very enlarged tongue can block the airway at the back of the throat and stop air from reaching the lungs.

 Sometimes a swollen tongue may indicate a problem that extends beyond the mouth.
 It may be the first sign of anaphylaxis.
-This is a severe and very dangerous allergic reaction which affects the whole body, takes only seconds or minutes to develop and is life threatening.
+This is a severe and very dangerous allergic reaction which affects the whole body, takes only seconds or minutes to develop, and is life threatening.
 In this condition both the tongue and lips may swell and the person usually has trouble breathing due to swelling in the throat.
-The person also has a rapid heartbeat and low blood pressure.
-In addition, the person may wheeze, develop hives and feel dizzy, weak and faint.
-Their skin may turn blue due to lack of oxygen.
+The person may also have a rapid heartbeat and low blood pressure.
+In addition, the person may wheeze, develop hives, and feel dizzy, weak, and faint.
+The skin may turn blue due to lack of oxygen.

 How the Pituitary Gland Controls the Thyroid Gland